 Keep in mind that hair tests are meant more to check for habitual use of marijuana, and if you only smoke once or on occasion, the test shouldn’t be able to detect any usage.

-Can you flush it out of your system faster?
+Flushing it out of your system

 There are tons of “tips and tricks” floating around the Internet that claim to help users flush the presence of THC and marijuana out of their system faster.
 There are also products that you can buy in smoke shops that claim to beat the test.